a m e r i c a

 Currency : Dollar (USD)

 Three notes of one dollar all dated 1935 Silver Certificates with Yellow and Blue seals.
-These notes are heavy circulated and are still legal tender in the United States.
-However despite what it was printed on the notes, these notes are not redeemable for silver dollar, since 1964.
+These notes are heavily circulated and are still legal tender in the United States.
+However, despite what was printed on the notes, these notes are not redeemable for silver dollars, since 1964.

 One Dollar